Turkey players salute Syria operation after goal against France

 By Ece Toksabay

-ANKARA, Oct 15 (Reuters) - Turkish footballers celebrated their goal in a 1-1 draw against world champions France with a military salute to soldiers fighting in northeast Syria, raising the risk of a UEFA investigation after a similar gesture three days ago.
+ANKARA, Oct 15 (Reuters) - Turkey's national side are being investigated by European soccer body UEFA after players celebrated their goal in a 1-1 draw against world champions France with a military salute to soldiers fighting in northeast Syria.

-The European football's ruling body has already said it would examine reports that Turkey footballers performed a military salute in their Euro 2020 qualifier against Albania.
+UEFA said on Tuesday it was investigating "potential provocative political behaviour" by the players during the match in Paris on Monday and another Euro 2020 qualifier against Albania on Oct.
+11.

-Olivier Giroud scored for France in the 75th minute of Monday night's match before Kaan Ayhan equalized for Turkey six minutes later.
+Olivier Giroud scored for France in the 75th minute of the match before Kaan Ayhan equalized for Turkey six minutes later.
 His teammates then lined up in front of the away supporters and saluted.

 Turkey's veteran coach Senol Gunes defended the team's action, saying it was a gesture of respect for the armed forces rather than a political statement or agitation.